The Tale of the Magi

 I looked around again, and when I was satisfied I hadn’t been seen, I hurried back to my room.

 “There you are.”
-Hope entered the room as I was stashing the stolen book away with my mother’s papers.
+Hope entered the room as I was putting the stolen book away with my mother’s papers.
 “Mercy will be up soon to pack our trunks, and I am on my way to order the carriage.
 We leave this afternoon.”

 “I take it that you’re ready to leave,” Hope said in a bemused voice.
 I turned to see him leaning against the wall, his arms crossed and his eyes shining in amusement.